Zvonko Varga: Club career

-Varga made his senior debut at Crvenka in the Yugoslav Second League, before moving to Yugoslav First League side Partizan without his club's permission.
+A striker, Varga made his senior debut at Crvenka in the Yugoslav Second League, before moving to Yugoslav First League side Partizan without his club's permission.
 He would occasionally train with Second League club Rad, before being cleared to play for Partizan.
 From then on, Varga spent eight seasons with the Crno-beli (1978–1986), making 199 appearances and scoring 58 goals in the top flight of Yugoslav football.
 He also won two national championship titles (1983 and 1986).

 In 1986, Varga moved abroad to Belgium and played for Club Liégeois over the next seven seasons.
 He was the Belgian league's second-highest scorer in the 1988–89 season with 22 goals, one less than Eddie Krncevic.
 On 13 May 1989, Varga scored all six goals in his team's 6–1 home league win over Beerschot.
 He would win the Belgian Cup in the following 1989–90 campaign.
 In the summer of 1993, Varga switched to Seraing, but returned to Club Liégeois a year later.